Glasgow, 1987. It’s mid-autumn in the city’s East End, one of the most violent areas of Scotland, and James McArthur has just been born.

 “I’ve tried to not worry or think too much about things that I don’t need to think about,” he says.
 “I came from a small club at Hamilton so I was always trying to get better, trying to do better.
 If I had a small milestone that I played my first game or scored my first goal, I always had that drive to do better and do better again and do better.

 “I’d think: ‘Have I scored my first goal?
 I want to play 10 games now in the first team.
 I want to play every game.
 I want to become a major player.
 I want to move down south.
 I want to play in the best league I can possibly play in.’

 “I always want to do better, I always want to focus on winning and doing whatever I can to win.
 Do I think by going to a stadium and looking and thinking, ‘wow, this is amazing: look at that and look at this,’ that that’s going to help me win a football match?
 No, it’s not.”

 A mixture of parental support, inner strength and a toughening first few years, McArthur is every bit the product of his upbringing.

 “I wouldn’t change it for the world,” he says.

 You can read loads more exclusive interviews in the Palace programme, which is available to buy at every home matchday.
-You can enjoy more from Macca in this week's edition for the Aston Villa clash.
 If you missed the game, grab a digital copy below!